feedhenry-staff/wfm-doc/Getting-Started.md

 Refer to the READMEs of the respective modules for details on their purpose and consumption.

 #### Loose Coupling
-WFM modules make use of the [mediator pattern](https://addyosmani.com/largescalejavascript/) to enable loose coupling between the WFM modules and their consuming applications.
-Refer to the WFM mediator README for usage instructions and API details.
+Raincatcher modules make use of the [mediator pattern](https://addyosmani.com/largescalejavascript/) to enable loose coupling between the Raincatcher modules and their consuming applications.
+Refer to the [Raincatcher mediator README](https://github.com/feedhenry-raincatcher/raincatcher-mediator/blob/master/README.md) for usage instructions and API details.

-### WFM Demo Apps
+### Raincatcher Demo Apps
 The demo applications run on Red Hat Mobile Application Platform (RHMAP).
 The demo project consists of:

 * **wfm-portal**: a sample back-office application.